 Selection of applicants

-A committee composed of the residency directors, medical and administrative directors, and clinical instructors will determine overall selection.
-Applications will be accepted until February 15.
+A committee composed of the residency director, medical and administrative directors, and residency faculty will determine overall selection.
+Applications will be accepted until February 15, 2015.
 Selected candidates are required to do an on-site interview.
-As part of the interview process, applicants would be required to develop a 15-minute presentation on a possible research topic that you would like to explore while participating in the residency program.
-Our admission decision date is May 1, 2014, and the proposed start date is June 23, 2014.
+Gundersen Health System will cover the cost of one nights lodging and meals during their interviews and the night before.
+As part of the interview process, candidates will meet with the residency faculty, as well as provide a 15-minute presentation on a research topic that they may wish to explore during the completion of the program.
+There will also be a specific 15-minute session devoted to a discussion of a specific patient case example to provide the faculty with some insight as to the candidates thought processes and background knowledge in managing this patient scenario.
+Our admission decision date is April 1, 2015, and the proposed start date is June 29, 2015.

 The format for presentation may include but is not limited to: